 excellent balance between the critical ingredients for developing

 you being near for reassurance and easy feeds without

 having her own safe independent place

 Disclaimer: Unsafe co-sleeping can kill your baby.
 The author(s) of this article are not responsible for your child's safety: applying safety guidelines properly and appropriately for your unique situation, and ensuring your baby's safety is your own responsibility (

-Using a bedside cosleeper appears to solve the dilemma of having a safe place for an infant to sleep while being close to the parent.
+Using a bedside cosleeper or sidecar bassinet appears to solve the dilemma of having a safe place for an infant to sleep while being close to the parent.
 So far, there is not enough research or data available for major pediatric health authorities to fully endorse their use.
 Please read this article on

 Why choose a bedside cosleeper or sidecar bassinet?

 How it works: it looks like a classic baby

 side is dropped, and shifted to your bedside.